publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 [![Now we can change the style of the character name before the speech](/images/find and change step 2.jpg)](/images/find and change step 2.jpg)

-#### More fun with the GREP
+### More fun with the GREP

 We now will need to analyse the other patterns and work out strategies for the stage directions, the Act and Scene headings and devote some time to the Dramatis Personae.
-Our objective is to apply the named styles to the various elements throughout the play and also to remove empty space
+Our objective is to apply the named styles to the various elements throughout the play and also to remove empty space.

+### From uppercase to titlecase

+To change the uppercase words into we need to use a script.
+I should give credit to Peter Kahrel for providing this script:

+[Change case][1f11e6fa]

+  [1f11e6fa]: http://www.kahrel.plus.com/indesign/grep_change_case.html "You can download the script here"

 ## InDesign and XML